jnlar/github-api-redis/README.md

-# github-api-redis
+## github-api-redis
-Installing dependencies:
+#### Installing dependencies:
 > backend (run in root directory): `npm i`
 > frontend (run in client directory) : `npm i`

-Development:
+#### Development:

 You'll need to run `npm start` in both the root(server) and client(frontend) folder respectively, react app will ask to serve on another port since 3000 is taken.

+#### Recent changes:
+- data fetched from API is returned in JSON, this way we can better handle the data on the front-end with react.